 Right Function Examples

-Column B of the spreadsheet below contains three examples of the Excel Right function.
+Column B of the spreadsheet below shows three examples of the Excel Right function.

 |1||Original Text||=RIGHT( A1 )|

 |3||The Number 5||=RIGHT( A3, 1 )|